The Signor &

 The Signors and Weisingers first became friends in the 1950's when Lee F. Signor purchased land from Melvin Weisinger.
 That land bordered John Weisinger Sr.'s property.
 Over the following decade, the Signors and Weisingers would share farm equipment, feed each others cattle and dwell as neighbors and friends.

-Lee Signor and his wife Ruth had identical twin sons, Charles and Jim, two daughters, Josephine and Sylvia, and a younger son Rusty.
+Lee Signor and his wife Ruth had identical twin sons, Charles and Jim, two daughters, Josephine and Silvia, and a younger son Rusty.
 John Weisinger Sr. had two children, John Jr. and Sarah.
 John Jr. and Silvia were only a year apart in age.
 John still remarks that it was the ever-outgoing Silvia who taught him to dance.
 She would come over to the Weisingers ranch, put on a jitterbug record and teach John a routine.
 The highlight of this endeavor for John was going to a school dance and having Silvia come over and say, “OK let's show them what we can do!”
 John and Silvia danced the routine they’d rehearsed and his friends were thoroughly surprised and impressed.

 As John grew older he enjoyed time spent with the Signor twins, Charles and Jim who, following their West Texas roots, spent much of their time riding and roping in the local rodeos.
 John would take his horse down to the Signors roping pen and the twins helped John to learn to rope from his horse.
 That friendship continued between the three until the passing of the twins in 2014 and 2016.